This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Supported by

-SCVO is excited to be providing free HR support and development to 20 arts, screen and creative industries employers for the next 12 months supported by Creative Scotland.
+SCVO is excited to once again be providing free HR support and development to 35 arts, screen and creative industries employers for 12 months, supported by Creative Scotland.
 We know that organisations want to create working environments where people can thrive in the creative industries.
-But budgets are tight, people are busy, and specialist HR services won’t always be a focus.
+But budgets are tight, people are busy, and dedicated HR expertise isn't always accessible.
 We’re here to help.

 We’ll provide:

-• one-to-one expert HR and people management advice from SCVO’s HR team
+• one-to-one expert HR and people management advice from SCVO’s HR Service team

 Eligibility and application process